 - We have treated thousands of patients successfully.

 - Waismann’s reputation in heroin treatment and exceptional care are unmatched.

 Waismann Method ® professionals do not rely on replacement therapy with drugs like Methadone or Suboxone.
-Our rapid drug detox is considered one of the best and safest opiate detox in the nation for a number of safety factors, including the requirement that all anesthesia-assisted detox are performed in the ICU of a full service accredited hospital where patients are admitted for a few days, evaluated, treated and professionally cared for.
+In particular, people consider rapid drug detox one of the best and safest opiate detox in the nation for a number of safety factors.
+For example, the requirement that all anesthesia-assisted detox’s are performed in the ICU of a full service accredited hospital where patients are admitted for a few days, evaluated, treated and professionally cared for.

-Once the patient is cleared for the rapid heroin detox procedure, intravenous medication will be given to sedate the patient in order to safely and effectively get them through the withdrawal process with minimum discomfort.
+First of all, after the patient is cleared for the rapid heroin detox procedure, intravenous medication will be given to sedate the patient in order to safely and effectively get them through the withdrawal process with minimum discomfort.
 After a few days in their private room in our hospital and once medically stable, patients are transferred to our renowned Domus Retreat after-care facility for further professional care through the physical and emotional adjustment period.
-At the Domus Retreat our guests are pampered and cared for 24/7 while given the opportunity to recover in a safe and protected environment.
-This immediate post care that we have created exclusively for our patients who have just undergone rapid detox is a crucial part of the process because it minimizes the chances of unsupervised medical complications and emotional distress that are the main fear for most.
+In fact, at the Domus Retreat our guests are pampered and cared for 24/7 while given the opportunity to recover in a safe and protected environment.
+Furthermore, this immediate post care that we have created exclusively for our patients who have just undergone rapid detox is a crucial part of the process because it minimizes the chances of unsupervised medical complications and emotional distress that are the main fear for most.

 Heroin Withdrawal Symptoms

-The disease of heroin addiction is progressive and doesn’t usually get better on its own.
-People may try to stop taking heroin for a period, but many return to use when opiate withdrawal sets in.
-Withdrawal has been known to be painfully intense and difficult.
+Henceforth, the disease of heroin addiction is progressive and doesn’t usually get better on its own.
+Although people may try to stop taking heroin for a period, many return to use when opiate withdrawal sets in.
+Indeed, withdrawal is known to be painfully intense and difficult.

 These are some of the symptoms that people can have while attempting home withdrawal: